Skip to main content

 MOOREFIELD – Plans for a new cannabis store in Mapleton likely won’t be coming to fruition.

-But retail cannabis stores are prohibited in Mapleton Township, so council would need to revisit that decision in order for the store to be allowed, which doesn’t look likely.
+But the stores are prohibited in Mapleton Township, so council would need to revisit that decision in order for the store to be allowed, which doesn’t look likely.

-McPhee said they’ve been discussing the plan for a couple of weeks, and would like to set up shop in the empty space beside Keji’s Convenience, where Pretty Penny used to be.
-Bateman owns the space.
+McPhee said he would like to set up shop in the empty space beside Keji’s Convenience, where Pretty Penny used to be.

-McPhee said he and Bateman would initially not need any additional staff, but would hope to create local employment opportunities in the future as the business grows.
+McPhee said he would initially not need any additional staff, but hopes to create local employment opportunities in the future as the business grows.

 The proposed hours would be 10am to 8pm, and the target market would be “adults aged 19 and over who chose to purchase cannabis products responsibly,” McPhee stated.